 With such a variety of birds, your trek is bound to be filled with delightful avian encounters!

 White-necked ravens are a common sight at Kilimanjaro’s moorland campsites, so keep an eye out for these striking birds.
-In the forested areas, you can also spot kingfishers, including the stunning African pygmy kingfisher.
+You can also spot kingfishers in the forested areas, including the stunning African pygmy kingfisher.

-The rare Abbot’s starling, a beautiful two-toned bird found only in Kenya and Tanzania, also inhabits the forest and is a thrilling discovery.
-The vibrant emerald malachite sunbird, known for its dazzling colors, can be spotted here as well.
+The rare Abbot’s starling, a beautiful two-toned bird found only in Kenya and Tanzania, inhabits the forest and is a thrilling discovery.
+The vibrant emerald malachite sunbird, known for its dazzling colours, can also be spotted here.

-Lastly, for birdwatchers, the ultimate prize is the elusive African pitta, often considered the “holy grail” of African birds, which can also be found in the mountain’s forest.
+Lastly, the ultimate prize for birdwatchers is the elusive African pitta, often considered the “holy grail” of African birds.
+It can also be found in the mountain forest.

 Some Kilimanjaro routes are known for offering better opportunities for animal and bird viewing than others.